nll004/assessment_5/broken-app/issues.md

 3. Enabled the POST route to receive JSON data with app.use(express.json()).

+4. Extracted github API call into an async function and handled it in the route using some of the existing code.

-6. Added more details to the response since most of the information will be null if the github user does not have a completed profile.
+5. Added more details to the response since most of the information will be null if the github user does not have a completed profile.

+6. Refactored code